 Creating engaging activities for your little learners will not only help them develop skills you have created for them, but it will make learning FUN!
-Our initial sounds Halloween sort does just that and you can grab it for free, too!
+Our initial sounds Halloween activity sort does just that and you can grab it for free, too!

 Literacy Center Prep